hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Wilmsen, Regional Oral History Office, The Bancroft Library, University of California, Berkeley, 2003.](figures/smith_svtc.png)

 The issue of toxics and chemical storage continued to gain attention over the course of 1982.
 In June, an explosion at IBM's South San Jose plant from improperly stored aluminum waste injured eighteen people.
 The chip manufacturer also reported a leak at the same facility that dated back to 1972.
-Hewlett-Packard reported five chemical leaks dating back at least two years at their Palo Alto headquarters.
+Hewlett-Packard at the Stanford Industrial Park reported five chemical leaks dating back at least two years at their Palo Alto headquarters.
 Moffett Airfield's became one of the worst contamination areas, with nineteen different sites on the naval air base eventually identified as toxic spills.
 One study by the Santa Clara Regional Water Quality Control Board (RWQCB) found that 85% of the test wells they dug tested positive for water contamination by industrial solvents.
 Reports of leaks and spills became so common that the *San Jose Mercury News* editorialized in February 1982 that "if the present pattern continues, this newspaper might have to stop printing a separate story about each Silicon Valley hazardous chemical leak and just run a daily box score in agate type."
 Almost no part of the landscape, it seemed, remained untouched by industry.^["Anti-spill measures still pend," *San Jose Mercury*, July 24, 1982, Folder 5, Box 10, Santa Clara Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives; map of spills and chemical leaks produced by Citizens for a Better Environment, Folder 4, Box 10, Santa Clara Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives; "Industrial chemicals in Palo Alto," *Palo Alto Weekly*, November 3, 1982, Folder 5, Box 10, Santa Clara Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives; "We Demand Safe Water," SVTC mailer, n.d., Folder 4, Box 10, Santa Clara Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives; "How safe is our drinking water?" *San Jose Mercury News*, February 27, 1982, Folder 2, Box 11, Santa Clara Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives.]

 Keeping the public educated and maintaining a public voice for those affected by industrial contamination and chemical exposure became